-7. The PDD significantly underestimates the project cost of the subcritical project alternative.
+The PDD significantly underestimates the project cost of the subcritical project alternative.

-Data and assumptions presented in the investment analysis must be accurate, conservative, credible, reliable, and complete. $^{93}$ They must stand up to objective analysis when compared with other sources of information. $^{94}$
+Data and assumptions presented in the investment analysis of baseline alternatives must be accurate, conservative, credible, reliable, and complete.
+93 It must stand up to objective analysis when compared with other sources of information.
+94

-The PDD estimates that the subcritical alternative would have a project cost of 60,255 million INR ( $\in$ 952 million) for a 1980 MW equivalent facility.
+The PDD estimates that the subcritical alternative would have a project cost of 40,170 million INR (\leq 629 million) for a 1320 MW equivalent facility.
 This estimate is incredibly low.
-It works out to approximately $\in$ 481/MW, slightly more than half of the usual cost of around $\in$ 827/MW for such plants.
+It works out to approximately \leq 461/MW, about half of the usual cost of around \leq 827/MW for such plants.
 This assumption is the key factor in generating an estimate that claims that the subcritical alternative enables generation of electricity at substantially lower cost than the base project.
+The PDD estimates that the natural gas alternative would have a project cost of 53,657